Why I Made the Tutorial

 Optional: Bead Holes.
 Chill your beads in the freezer for 15 minutes and gently use a sewing needle, pin, or bead hole wires made for polymer clay to create your bead holes.
-Run your bead hole tool into the hole from both directions while avoiding distortions that cannot be fixed.
-Create your bead holes before you apply mica powders and don’t clump the mica powder into the bead holes.
+Run your bead hole tool into the hole from both directions while avoiding bead distortions.
+Or create a larger bead hole with a skinny enough juice box/bag straw.

 12. Add breasts if you want.
-Create two equal sized balls and lightly press onto the body of the bead without distorting them.
-You want to press hard enough that they stay attached though.
-These are sometimes best added after stamping but can often be added before you stamp on a design.
+Create two equal sized balls and lightly press onto the body of the bead without distorting them but press hard enough that the breasts stay attached and smooth clay toward the top of each breast.
+Breasts are sometimes best added after stamping but can often be added before you stamp on a design.
 Just be careful not to smush them when stamping on the design if you add a bosom first.

 13. Mica powder (optional).
 Wear a face mask to avoid breathing in the mica powders.
 Personally, I find it best to work under a standing magnifying lamp at this point.
-You can apply mica powders to small designs with the head and side of the pointy top of a simple flat head sewing pin.
-Dip the pin lightly in the mica powder, perhaps lightly tap off the excess, and apply while avoiding dropping clumps of mica powder onto the clay.
-For coating the rest of the bead’s surface with Pearl Ex mica powder, use a small cosmetic brush, one small enough and soft enough for the task.
-Use the brush only for this type of task and keep it with your mica powders in a dust free container.
-I often will get the mica powder off the inside of the lid and then apply it to the bead, perhaps occasionally adding a tiny bit to the lid in order to reload the brush.
+You can apply mica powders to small, itty bitty designs with the head and side of a simple flat head sewing pin.
+Dip the pin lightly in the mica powder, perhaps lightly tap off the excess, and apply (rub it onto the clay) while avoiding dropping clumps of mica powder onto the clay.
+For coating the rest of the bead’s surface with Pearl Ex mica powder, use a small, dedicated cosmetic brush, one small enough and soft enough for the task.
+I often will get the mica powder off the inside of the mic powder lid and then apply it to the bead, perhaps occasionally adding a tiny bit to the lid in order to reload the brush.
 Lightly but thoroughly brush it on your bead.
 You will not want the brush so loaded with mica powder that it’s coming off all over the place as you apply it to the bead.
 You want to load it with just enough in order to gently apply it to the surface.
-You don’t want excess mica powder that’s loose on the surface of your bead.
 Easy does it.
 A little goes a long way.

 15. Follow the clay manufacturer’s directions for baking the clay.
 You’ll have to know how thick the thickest part of the bead is and what temperature the package says to bake the clay at — these will tell you have long and how hot to bake your bead .
 You will use an independent oven thermometer or two; Sculpey sells them for clayers.
-Oven temps, either regular ovens or toaster ovens, usually spike from time to time.
-Baking in enlcosed baking containers helps avoid burning that can occur during the temperature spikes.)
+Oven temps, either regular ovens or toaster ovens, spike from time to time during the baking cycle.
+Baking in enlcosed baking containers helps avoid burning that can occur during the temperature spikes.

-16. Cool the bead before handling.
-This so you don’t burn yourself or mar the clay.
+16. Let the bead cool down in your baking pan before handling the bead.
+This so you don’t burn yourself or mar the clay with a fingernail.
 Clays are often softer when hot out of the oven than they are after they’ve cooled.